 Our experience serving governmental entities comes both from within and as outside counsel.
 Tom Jardim has served as mayor of Westfield from 1997-2001, and possesses a level of knowledge of the inner workings of New Jersey municipal, county and state government that few firms can approach.
-In 2013, Jessica Battaglia was appointed and currently serves as a Commissioner of the Essex County Utility Authority for a five year term.
-Brian Rader was appointed and currently serves as a member of the Springfield Zoning Board of Adjustment.
 Moreover, our attorneys have served as general and special counsel to New Jersey state and a number of New Jersey counties, municipalities, and public agencies.

 We offer our public entity clients a wide range of legal services, including: (i) litigation in a diverse range of practice areas, before a variety of forums (federal and state court and administrative venues), where we take cases from inception to conclusion (trial, arbitration, mediation, and appeal); (ii) advisory; and (iii) transactional.
 Below is a sampling of some of the types of legal representation that Jardim, Meisner & Susser can provide to our public entity clients:

 We have the resources and knowledge to defend local governments against claims that include: